EloMathies/EloMathies/README.md

-- Hi, I’m @EloMathies
-- I’m interested in Technical Writing and UX Research.
-- I’m currently learning Technical Writing
--  I’m looking to collaborate on UX Projects and OpenSource Technical Writing Documention.
+Hi, I’m @EloMathies and I am currently a Clinical Research Assistant working with Transcranial Magnetic Stimulation (TMS), a form of non-invasive brain stimulation!
+Currently I have interest in Technical Writing, User Experience, and in general becoming more competent coder.
+I am open and interested in collaborations on OpenSource Technical Writing Documentation and UX/UI Projects.

--I can best be reached through email! elonmath96@gmail.com
+I can easily be contacted by email at elonmath96@gmail.com

 <!---
 EloMathies/EloMathies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.